opensourcewebsite-org/opensourcewebsite-org/CONTRIBUTING.md

 ## Request a new feature, give us feedback or start a design discussion

-- **Ensure the feature was not already reported** by searching on GitLab under [Issues](https://gitlab.com/opensourcewebsite-org/opensourcewebsite-org/issues).
+- **Ensure the feature was not already reported** by searching on GitHub under [Issues](https://github.com/opensourcewebsite-org/opensourcewebsite-org/issues).
 If it has and the issue is still open, add a comment to the existing issue instead of opening a new one.

-- If you're unable to find an open issue addressing the feature, [open a new one](hhttps://gitlab.com/opensourcewebsite-org/opensourcewebsite-org/issues/new).
+- If you're unable to find an open issue addressing the feature, [open a new one](hhttps://github.com/opensourcewebsite-org/opensourcewebsite-org/issues/new).
 When you are creating an enhancement suggestion, please include as many details as possible.
 Fill in [the template](ISSUE_TEMPLATE.md), including the steps that you imagine you would take if the feature you're requesting existed.

 #### What is a (Good) feature request

 - **Use a clear and descriptive title** for the issue to identify the suggestion.
 - **Provide a step-by-step description of the suggested enhancement** in as many details as possible.
 - **Provide specific examples to demonstrate the steps**.
-Include copy/pasteable snippets which you use in those examples, as [Markdown code](https://gitlab.com/help/user/markdown).
+Include copy/pasteable snippets which you use in those examples, as [Markdown code](https://guides.github.com/features/mastering-markdown/).
 - **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
 - **Include screenshots and animated GIFs** which help you demonstrate the steps or point out the part of Website which the suggestion is related to.
 You can use [this tool](https://www.cockos.com/licecap/) to record GIFs on macOS and Windows, and [this tool](https://github.com/colinkeenan/silentcast) or [this tool](https://github.com/GNOME/byzanz) on Linux.
 - **Explain why this enhancement would be useful** to most Website users.